babashka/sci/doc/adr/0002-async-await/README.md

 ### Why recursive functions for loop/recur?

 Direct translation to recursive calls is simpler than state machines and works well with promises.
 The browser's event loop handles "stack overflow" naturally since each `.then` callback runs in a fresh stack frame.

+### Why metadata markers instead of a wrapper macro?

+Forms like `(if test then-with-await else)` produce promises but aren't direct helper calls.
+We need to mark them as promise-producing for containing expressions.
+Using metadata `^{:sci.impl/promise true}` is cleaner than a noop wrapper macro because:
+1. No macro expansion needed later
+2. Form structure stays unchanged
+3. More idiomatic Clojure

+### Why wrap loop inits in let*?

+Loop bindings are sequential - each init can see previous bindings.
+When a binding shadows a macro (like `(loop [-> inc x (-> 1)] ...)`), the second init `(-> 1)` should call the function, not expand as the threading macro.
+Wrapping in `let*` ensures proper scoping during analysis.

 ## Limitations